revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 <blockquote>

-In C#, garbage collection is the process of managing memory in an application.
-The garbage collector automatically disposes of memory that is no longer used to make memory available for new allocations.
+In C#, garbage collection is the process of managing memory in an application.The garbage collector automatically disposes of memory that is no longer used to make memory available for new allocations.

 </blockquote>